Waynesboro Town Square

 So Cute Boutique offers beautifully designed ladies clothing and accessories.

 Clifton Main Street

 A quiet and relaxing experience awaits you in Clifton.
 Nestled on the banks of the Tennessee River, Main Street ends at the old ferry landing that transported residents across the Tennessee River for many years.
-Make your first stop the Greater Clifton Area Chamber of Commerce and Visitors Bureau, located inside the T.S.
-Stribling Home and Museum on Water Street.
-A friendly volunteer will help guide you to the finest dining, camping and boating along the Tennessee River!
-Be sure to take in The River's Edge Gallery, a stained glass studio featuring local works of art.
-Enjoy breakfast or lunch with friends at Ernie's cafe' and stroll along Historic Pillow Street on original stone sidewalks.
+Make your first stop the Greater Clifton Area Chamber of Commerce and Visitors Bureau, located on Main Street near the rivers edge, and stroll along Historic Pillow Street on original stone sidewalks.
 Enjoy the river overlook at the end of Main Street at Forrest's Crossing then follow Water Street along the banks of the river to Clifton Marina.
 Convenient access via Hwy 64, the Tennessee River or the Clifton Airport!

 Collinwood- on Broadway!